-One of the most sophisticated market for online shopping, Canada is a medium-sized but very solvable market for e-commerce.
+One of the most sophisticated markets for online shopping, Canada is a medium-sized but very solvable market for e-commerce.
 Dominated by the great American e-commerce companies, Canada nonetheless has some digital space for some local players with an established foothold.

 The Canadian internet and e-commerce landscape is comparable to the United States: even though it only has 33 million internet users, a fraction of the US digital population, the affluence of the Canadians and well-spread habits of using online shopping make it a sophisticated market.
 Canadians use both computers and mobile devices for online shopping through a wide array of goods and services.

 Since the Canadian market is technologically advanced and solvable, it is no surprise that the online competition is fierce.
-Given the market size advantage of American companies, the Canadian e-commerce is dominated by US platforms operating through multiple segments, especially Amazon, who is by far the largest e-commerce player in Canada.
+Given the market size advantage of American companies, Canadian e-commerce is dominated by US platforms operating through multiple segments, especially Amazon, who is by far the largest e-commerce player in Canada.

 However, some traditional brick-and-mortar department stores, like Canadian Tire and Hudson’s Bay are still able to take a small share of the market.
 Some innovative new entrants, such as Etsy, also have been able to develop new segments for themselves in Canada and globally.